 If you have an abundance of asparagus that you would like to preserve, freezing is your best option.
-You'll have a better result than canning this choice vegetable, which will yield a mushy product.
+You'll have a better result than canning this choice vegetable, which can yield a mushy product.

 For the best result, use locally grown asparagus when it is in season in your area.
 Out of season asparagus that has been imported from other countries tends to be less tender and has a bland flavor.
-Choose spears that are at least as thick as a pencil -- thicker spears hold up better in the freezer.
+Choose spears that are at least as thick as a pencil—thicker spears hold up better in the freezer.